Mylo19984/twiteer-sentiment-pipeline/README.md

 ### Development phase

 - The python code will map tweet with stock or crypto coin and send the automatic email to the user with tweet and graph of price history, thus user can check if maybe the stock/crypto is worth buying.
+- User can provide a list of twitter authors for whom wants to pull tweets